-At the date of formation of the Partnership, the General Partner contributed \$[●] to the capital of the Partnership and one Series A Unit was issued to [●], the initial limited partner of the Partnership, for \$25.00 cash.
+At the date of formation of the Partnership, the General Partner contributed \$25.00 to the capital of the Partnership and one Series A Unit was issued to Michael Lawrence Guy, the initial limited partner of the Partnership, for \$25.00 cash.

-Contributions from the initial limited partner and the General Partner do not have identical rights and have been classified as financial liabilities in accordance with IAS 32 - Financial Instruments: Presentation.
+The General Partner contribution is subordinate to the contribution from the initial limited partner and, as such, is classified as equity in accordance with IAS 32 - Financial Instruments: Presentation.